For more information about the DNP program please visit the DNP section of our website.

 Students work closely with their concentration coordinator and faculty to find appropriate clinical placements that meet the individual academic needs of the student (500 total clinical hours).
 While students may help identify potential clinical sites, they are not guaranteed any particular site placement.
 Travel to and from clinical sites is part of the concentration requirement.

 The psychiatric mental health concentration is part of the College of Nursing MSN graduate program and follows the standard admission process and cycle.
-Application deadline is in the spring (February 1) for the fall cohort.

 Applicants must meet the following admission requirements: